-- 1. Admission to Graduate Degree Program - ✓ File Application for Admission or readmission to the University with the Registrar (not required of students enrolled at SWOSU during the previous year). - ✓ File health history and submit proof of required immunizations to Student Health Services. - ✓ File Application for Admission to Graduate Studies with the Graduate Office. - ✓ Provide official transcript(s) of all previous college work not already on file with the Registrar at SWOSU. - ✓ Provide other credentials (GRE scores, references, etc.) as required by the degree program for which you are applying. - ✓ Submit Portfolio M.Ed. in Educational Administration requires an e-portfolio; M.Ed. in School Counseling and M.Ed. in School Psychometry-(requires a paper portfolio) - see advisor or department contact person for more information. - 2.
+- 1. Admission to Graduate Degree Program - ✓ File health history and submit proof of required immunizations to Student Health Services. - ✓ File Application for Admission to Graduate Studies with the Graduate Office. - ✓ Provide official transcript(s) of all previous college work not already on file with the Office of Academic Records at SWOSU. - ✓ Provide other credentials (GRE scores, references, etc.) as required by the degree program for which you are applying. - ✓ Submit Portfolio M.Ed. in Educational Administration requires an e-portfolio; M.Ed. in School Counseling and M.Ed. in School Psychometry-(requires a paper portfolio or eportfolio) - see advisor or department contact person for more information. - 2.
 Following Admission to a Degree Program - ✓ Meet with your advisor during your semester of admission and complete a Plan of Study. - ✓ Enroll or pre-enroll on enrollment dates listed in the class schedules. - 3.
-Admission to Degree Candidacy - ✓ With the assistance of your advisor, complete an Application for Admission to Candidacy after the completion of 24-30 semester hours of graduate work.
-Obtain appropriate signatures and submit Candidacy form to the Graduate Office.
-The completed/signed form must reach the Graduate Office by the first Monday after the close of the drop/add date of the semester in which you intend to graduate. - ✓ Master of Education, Master of Science in Community Counseling and Specialist in Education students must complete the Capstone Experience during their final semester (with the exception of certain programs-check program pages for details).
-Students must enroll in the Capstone Experience class, complete the Registration Form, and turn the form in to their advisor. - ✓ Each M.B.A. graduate must complete the Educational Testing Service (ETS) Major Field Test in Business during their last semester of their M.B.A. program. - ✓ File an Application for Graduation with the Registrar.
-This application should be submitted to the Registrar's Office during the first two weeks of the semester in which the student expects to graduate. - ✓ Pick up a cap and gown at University Bookstore.

-4. Summary Checklist
+Admission to Degree Candidacy - ✓ Master of Education, Master of Science in Community Counseling and Specialist in Education students must complete the Capstone Experience during their final semester (with the exception of certain programs-check program pages for details).
+Students must enroll in the Capstone Experience class. - ✓ Each M.B.A. graduate must complete the Educational Testing Service (ETS) Major Field Test in Business during their last semester of their M.B.A. program. - ✓ File an Application for Graduation.
+Candidates for the master's degree are responsible for filing an application for graduation in Self-Service.
+Students are strongly encouraged to file this application during the first two weeks of the semester in which they plan to graduate. - ✓ Pick up a cap and gown at University Bookstore. - 4.
+Summary Checklist - ✓ Required number of semester hours for the degree. - ✓ All required courses completed. - ✓ An overall grade point average of at least 3.0 (B) on graduate work. - ✓ The Master of Music degree program with no Applied Music grades below "B" that count toward degree requirements. - ✓ No grades below "C" applied toward degree requirements. - ✓ Not more than six (6) semester hours of "C" applied toward the degree. - ✓ Not more than six (6) semester hours of individual study/directed reading applied toward the degree.

-- ✓ Required number of semester hours for the degree. - ✓ All required courses completed. - ✓ An overall grade point average of at least 3.0 (B) on graduate work. - ✓ The Master of Music degree program with no Applied Music grades below "B" that count toward degree requirements. - ✓ No grades below "C" applied toward degree requirements. - ✓ Not more than six (6) semester hours of "C" applied toward the degree. - ✓ Not more than six (6) semester hours of individual study/directed reading applied toward the degree. - ✓ No correspondence study credit applied toward the degree. - ✓ Graduate credits completed beyond six (6) years not applicable for semester hours required but may meet course requirements in a degree program. - ✓ Not more than nine (9) approved semester hours of transfer credit.
+- ✓ No correspondence study credit applied toward the degree. - ✓ Graduate credits completed beyond six (6) years not applicable for semester hours required but may meet course requirements in a degree program. - ✓ Not more than nine (9) approved semester hours of transfer credit.
 This includes courses from accredited institutions, as well as courses taken at SWOSU, prior to admission into a degree program.
 Only courses with a grade of "A" or "B" may be transferred.